top of page

 "Some descendants of his disciples and family are fortunate individuals because they know him the best in many ways.
 Not as an ideal historical figure, but through those who were closest to Cajal.
 Their family and friends' real-life experiences interacting with him.
 Including stories that have been passed down through generations plus real "treasures," cherished, personal mementos from Cajal.

 It was distressing when I arrived in Madrid at the Instituto Cajal to conduct my Fulbright research, to learn the Cajal family home in Atocha was being remodeled into condominiums.
 Cajal had a direct hand in the house's design and final construction thus, the renovation felt like a significant loss of historical significance.
 Seeking comfort, I conceived a project that entailed retracing Cajal's afternoon walks in Retiro Park, Atocha, and La Residencia de Estudiantes.
 On the weekends, with my daughter in tow, we would sit at the entrance of the Cajal home and draw the cityscape from that vantage point.
 My goal was to find sites and trees at places in existence when Cajal was alive and immerse myself.
-Through viewing the environments that are layered with the past intertwining with the present as much as possible, I sought to see through his perspective some of his day-to-day routines, thus creating my own momentos of Cajal."
+Through viewing the environments that are layered with the past intertwining with the present as much as possible, I sought to see through his perspective some of his day-to-day routines, thus creating my own mementos of Cajal."

 ~ Dawn Hunter, University of South Carolina